andrewbrick/Daggerheart-Fear-Tracker-for-Foundry/README.md

 - set max number of fear tokens (GM only)
 - images used for standard version slider bar and tokens (GM only)

+This module has been tested only in Chrome.

 Standard (large) tracker:
 ![Large Tracker](./screenshots/fear-tracker-1.jpg)
 ![Large Tracker Demo](/screenshots/fear-tracker-demo-large.gif)